Marilyn Manson Injured in Stage Accident, Postpones Tour

 By Hayden Wright

 Marilyn Manson has postponed nine shows after being injured in a freak stage accident Saturday night (Sept.
 30) in New York City.
-In the middle of a show at the Hammerstein Ballroom, a set piece (two larger-than-life revolvers) collapsed and crushed Manson, who was rushed to the hospital.
+In the middle of a show at the Hammerstein Ballroom, a set piece (two larger-than-life revolvers) collapsed on Manson, who was rushed to the hospital.

-The band was in the middle of their hit cover of Eurythmics “Sweet Dreams (Are Made of This)” and Manson appeared to be shaking the metal bars on the stage prop when it fell on top of him.
-Manson’s management has not confirmed the extent of his injuries but stated that the singer will be recovering at home in Los Angeles, reported Variety.

 Related: Marilyn Manson Says He’s Made Up with Trent Reznor